Pay now without Registration/logging in!

 Topics: EPLI Coverage Financial Institutions Workers' Compensation

-Insurance companies come across all kinds of claim scenarios.
-In this article, we will discuss three different potential insurance claims and the coverages that apply (or may not apply) to them:
+Summary: Insurance companies come across all kinds of claim scenarios.
+In this article, we will discuss three different insurance claim scenarios and the coverages that apply (or may not apply) to them.

 The claimant, a 34-year-old female, was entering a building where she was employed when she slipped and fell on icy stairs.
 This individual sustained a concussion and a torn medial meniscus of the right knee.
 The building owner was not responsible for the claimant’s injury, but rather a third-party vendor hired by the landlord.